Tumie-Matlou/alx-low_level_programming/0x0E-structures_typedef/README.md

   student1.grades = 96.98;
   ```

-  - we dont need to place 'structs' on the stack.
+  - we dont need to place `structs on the stack.
   - we can dynamically allocate spome memory for them at runt time if our program requires it.
   - if we do allocate them some memory dynamically, we would have to dereference the pointer to the struct when accessing the members.